-Whether you’re a beginner or have already published; whether you want to write for preschoolers, teens, or in-between, this is the class for you.
+Whether you’re a beginner, or have already published; whether you want to write for preschoolers, teens, or in-between, this is the class for you.
 We’ll explore what makes a book “work” for each age group in terms of word choice, characterization, theme, and structure.
 Plus, you’ll have the chance to get feedback in a safe environment from a seasoned author.
-We will take field trips to SCBWI meetings, as agreed on by the group.

-In this master class, we focus on your work-in-progress, whether it is a novel, picture book, or poetry collection.
-Each session is an in-depth look at portions of two or more WIPs, submitted in advance.
+This master class focuses on your work-in-progress: novel, picture book, poetry—it’s up to you.
+Each session is an in-depth look at significant portions of student WIPs, submitted in advance.
 Lessons are built around the manuscripts.
-You get intensive feedback, and everyone learns from your book.
+You get intensive feedback; everyone learns from your book.